It’s not obvious, I can tell you that.

 Expand the “Windows Logs” on the left (by clicking on the triangle to its left), and click on “Application” below it.

-In the event log list that appears to the right, click on the first item, and then, one at a time, press the down-arrow key to see each successive event.
+In the event log list that appears to the right, click on the first item.
+Then, one at a time, press the down-arrow key to see each successive event.
 You’re viewing them in reverse-chronological order (most recent first).
-There will be many that are basically incomprehensible – don’t worry about them.
-There may be several that display scary red “error” icons – ignore those too, they’re part of the mess that is the Event Viewer.
+There will be many that are basically incomprehensible; don’t worry about them.
+There may be several that display scary red “error” icons — ignore those too.
+They’re part of the normal mess that is the Event Viewer.

-The text box within the “General” tab of that information below the event-log listing is scrollable, and contains the entire text of the CHKDSK run that happened at boot time.
+The text box within the “General” tab below the event-log listing is scrollable, and contains the entire text of the CHKDSK run that happened at boot time.
 You can scroll up and down to view the entire CHKDSK session.

 An easier way to view the entire CHKDSK result is to click anywhere on the results text, type CTRL+A to select all, then CTRL+C to copy it all to the clipboard.
-Now run Notepad, and paste the results in there.
+Now run Notepad and paste the results there.

 The formatting can sometimes be a little odd, but the results are exactly what you’d expect: the text generated by CHKDSK as it ran on boot.
 It’s all there for you to view at your leisure.